rafael-torraca/rafael-torraca/README.md

 I am currently focusing on the following technologies:

+🛠 Favorite technologies: Javascript and Typescript;<br>
-💻 Learning in Frontend: Javascript, Typescript, ReactJS and NextJS;<br>
+💻 Learning in Frontend: ReactJS and NextJS;<br>
 💻 Learning in Backend: NodeJS;<br>
 📄 Database: MySQL, Sequelize ORM.